If you are thinking of buying or selling a company, you may have heard the term: recurring revenue. But what exactly is recurring revenue?

 Recurring Revenue is the part of a company’s revenue that is expected to continue in the future.
 It is not necessarily guaranteed to continue in the future, but it’s much more likely than the revenue that comes from just a one-off project or product sale to a new customer.

 The more recurring revenue that a company has, the more desirable it is from an acquisition standpoint and everything else being equal, the higher the value of the company.
-Some buyers will only look to purchase companies that have a certain amount of recurring revenue.
+Some buyers will only look to purchase companies that have a certain amount of recurring revenue because they tend to do better during recessions as well as economic expansions.

 For business sellers and Business Brokers, it is important to identify which customers have long term recurring revenue.
 Recurring revenue comes in many different forms and in a number of different industries.